woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-31-cnq-3q2025-2-investment-thesis/en/2025-12-31-cnq-3q2025-2-investment-thesis.md

 The 'asymmetric reward structure' discussed in Part 1 is supported by the operational efficiency and vertical integration analyzed in Part 2.
 The low-cost structure ($21.29/bbl) and high utilization (104%) provide downside protection, while margin internalization through vertical integration expands upside potential.

-In conclusion, CNQ offers an investment opportunity where the physics of operations can be understood and proven numerically.
+CNQ offers an investment opportunity where the physics of operations can be understood and proven numerically.

 ---